KashML/Detection-of-Disaster-Related-Tweets/README.md

 cleaner.py - This performes the cleaning of text and also extracts the Meta - Data

 helper.py  - This contains two classes [Tokenization() and Metrics()] that have been used in the main python Notebook

+train_processed.csv - Is the cleaned and Modified Dataset made using cleaner.py

+Main.ipynb - You need to run this to train various models and evaluate them